osscar-org/osscar-website/_sources/tutorial/jupyterlab.md

 pip install --upgrade jupyterlab
 ```

-Otherwise, you can alternatively use the
-EPFL <a href="https://noto.epfl.ch">NOTO platform</a>, which offers JupyterLab
-as a cloud webpage.

 ## 2. JupyterLab extensions

 JupyterLab allows for the development and installation of extensions.
 For the development of the